Operations: Reducing Greenhouse Gas Emissions

 Our 2005–2015 GHG emissions data were collected by an independent third party environmental services firm with detailed knowledge of the operations and air emissions characteristics of the major Clorox manufacturing facilities.
 This firm utilized source data (electricity, natural gas, fuels and chemicals) to calculate associated emissions, and followed the World Resources Institute (WRI) and the World Business Council for Sustainable Development (WBCSD) standard protocols in their calculation of Clorox’s GHG emissions.

-Since 2011, we have conducted a third party independent assurance of our global energy and GHG emissions.
-This assurance encompasses 100 percent of our global GHG emissions, energy consumption and electricity use.
+Since 2011, we have conducted annual third-party independent assurance of our global energy and GHG emissions.
+This assurance encompasses 100 percent of our global Scope 1 and 2 GHG emissions, energy consumption and electricity use, as well as Scope 3 GHG emissions associated with the distribution of our US finished products and business travel by our employees.

 Scope 1, 2 and 3 GHG Emission Trends